• OVERVIEW •

 —Further learnings: sources, readings, lessons, other onward links…

-- More from Antonio Forcione: read this interview with Sound Rebels, and this one with MusicRadar (with an accompanying guitar lesson)- and watch this short interview clip of him chatting and playing (“it’s not about technique, it’s about…the capacity to connect when you are playing, being totally absorbed…”)
+- Antonio Forcione: an interview with Sound Rebels, and another one with MusicRadar (with an accompanying guitar lesson) – plus a short clip of him chatting and playing his nylon-string (“it’s not about technique, it’s about…the capacity to connect when you are playing, being totally absorbed…”)